MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/Glossary.md

 ### non-terminating error

 An error that doesn't stop PowerShell from continuing to process the command.
+See also, [terminating error][03].

 ### noun